 But that was a long time ago.
 Now the jobs are gone, the mines are dry, the fish are dead and the tourists go anywhere else.
 Buildings are falling down, infrastructure is failing, the authorities are corrupt and people stay only because they have nowhere else to go.
-New Jerusalem is a dying city, and everything is slowly backing away from the death scene.
+New Jerusalem is a dying city, and everything is slowly backing away from the murder scene.

-Welcome to a town of terrors
+Welcome to a city of shadows

 Shadows of New Jerusalem is a collaborative urban fantasy/horror campaign, run using Fate Core.
 The players and GM developed the core setting concepts, themes and elements together, and the players are encouraged to suggest new setting and character elements as the game progresses.

 The game revolves around the fortunes of the Shadow family, who run New Jerusalem’s underground Shadow Market – a place where dreams, relics and secrets can be bought and sold by both mundane citizens and the denizens of the Other Realms.

 - There are more worlds than this.
 There are multiple Other Realms and Invisible Cities that exist beside the mortal world; they’re not as ‘real’ as our world, but they persist and can be reached.
 Passageways between worlds always go to the same Realm, and can usually only be created and opened from this side.
 There are different beings, factions and locations in the Other Realms, which have their own rules and agendas.